diegodulval/lambda-layers-sam/README.md

 # [WIP] Boilerplate SAM
-Project to studies SAM using Layers and Functions Below is a brief explanation of what we have in this repo:
+Project to studies SAM using Layers and Functions.

+Below is a brief explanation of what we have in this repo:

 ```bash